servicetitan/Stl.Fusion.Samples/docs/tutorial/Part08.md

 1. You should treat any Fusion-based service host as one of your caching servers and scale it accordingly - but most importantly you should ensure these servers share a limited subset of data.
-    The more data they share, the less is the cache hit ratio on a given server.
+    The more data they share, the lower is cache hit ratio (assuming the amount of RAM is fixed).

 2. You need to ensure that invalidations from any of such servers are "replicated" on any other server that may serve